sherryazhang/arrival/README.md

 ### field selection
-the first step is to comb through the data table for relevant fields which are time of the order and status of the order ensuring it is confirmed and non-cancelled. side note, this table could use a normalization haha
+The first step is to comb through the data table for relevant fields which are time of the order and status of the order ensuring it is confirmed and non-cancelled.
+Side note, this table could use a normalization

 ### the query
-I specifically want to understand what hour customers usually order at. and because the timestamp is stored in UTC, I first converted it to local EST time and then extracted the hour. to retrieve confirmed and non-cancelled order, I set `payment_confirmed = TRUE` and `cancelled = FALSE`
+I specifically want to understand what hour customers usually order at.
+And because the timestamp is stored in UTC, I first converted it to local EST time and then extracted the hour.
+To retrieve confirmed and non-cancelled order, I set `payment_confirmed = TRUE` and `cancelled = FALSE`
 ```
 SELECT
     EXTRACT(HOUR FROM created_at AT TIME ZONE 'America/New_York') AS EST_hour,